ThomasITU/PrivacyVoiceAssistant/README.md

 docker compose up
 ```

-Open the docker container with an interactive terminal and install dependicies using the script
+Open the docker container with an interactive terminal and install dependencies using the following script.

 ```sh
 docker exec -it rhasspy /bin/bash